-BDO LLP have indicated their willingness to be reappointed for another term and appropriate arrangements have been put in place for them to be deemed reappointed in the absence of an Annual General Meeting.
+BDO LLP indicated their willingness to be reappointed for the year ended 31 March 2023 and appropriate arrangements were put in place for them to be deemed reappointed in the absence of an Annual General Meeting.

 General meetings

 In accordance with the Companies Act 2006, the Bank is not required to hold an annual general meeting.